dotnet/dotNext/docs/features/cluster/raft.md

 [PersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.PersistentState) class exposes `ReplayAsync` method to do this manually.
 Read more about persistent Write-Ahead Log for Raft [here](./wal.md).

 # Client Interaction
-[Chapter 6](https://github.com/ongardie/dissertation/tree/master/clients) of Diego's dissertation about Raft contains recommendations about interaction between external client and cluster nodes.
-Raft implementation provided by .NEXT doesn't implement client session control as described in paper.
+[Chapter 6](https://github.com/ongardie/dissertation/tree/master/clients) of Diego's dissertation contains recommendations about interaction between external client and cluster nodes.
+Raft implementation provided by .NEXT doesn't implement client session control as described in the paper.
 However, it offers all necessary tools for that:
 1. `IPersistentState.EnsureConsistencyAsync` waits until last committed entry is from leader's term
-1. `RaftCluster.ForceReplicationAsync` initiates a new round of heartbeats and waits for reply from majority of nodes
+1. `IReplicationCluster.ForceReplicationAsync` initiates a new round of heartbeats and waits for reply from the majority of nodes
+1. `IRaftCluster.Lease` to gets the lease that can be used for linearizable read
+1. `IRaftCluster.ReplicateAsync` to append, replicate and commit the log entry.
+Useful for implementing _write_ operations
+1. `IRaftCluster.LeadershipToken` provides [CancellationToken](https://docs.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken) that represents a leadership state.
+If the local node is a leader then the token is in non-signaled state.
+If the local node is a follower node then the token is in canceled state.
+If local node is downgrading from the leader to the follower state then the token will be moved to the canceled state.
+This token is useful when implementing _write_ operations and allow to abort asynchronous operation in case of downgrade

 Elimination of duplicate commands received from clients should be implemented manually because basic framework is not aware about underlying network transport.

+# Node Bootstrapping
+The node can be started in two modes:
+* **Cold Start** means that the starting node is the initial node in the cluster.
+In that case, the node adds itself to the cluster configuration in committed state.
+* **Announcement** means that the starting node must be announced through the leader, added to the cluster configuration and committed by the majority of nodes.
+In that case the node is started in _Standby_ mode and waits until it will be added to the configuration by leader node and replicated to the that node

+The node is started using `StartAsync` method of [RaftCluster&lt;TMember&gt;](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster`1) class doesn't mean that the node is ready to serve client requests.
+To ensure that the node is bootstrapped correctly, use _Readiness Probe_.
+The probe is provided through `Readiness` property of [IRaftCluster](xref:DotNext.Net.Cluster.Consensus.Raft.IRaftCluster) interface.

+# Cluster Configuration Management
+Raft supports cluster configuration management out-of-the-box.
+Cluster configuration is a set of cluster members consistently stored on the nodes.
+The leader node is responsible for processing amendments of the configuration and replicating the modified configuration to follower nodes.
+Thus, a list of cluster members is always in consistent state.

+The configuration can be in two states:
+* _Active_ configuration which is used by the leader node for sending heartbeats.
+This type of configuration is always acknowledged by the majority of nodes and, as a result, the same on every node in the cluster
+* _Proposed_ configuration which is created by leader node as a response to configuration change.
+This type of configuration must be replicated and confirmed by the majority of nodes to be transformed into _Active_ configuration.

+Proposed configuration is similar to uncommitted log entries in Raft log.
+Due to simplicity, the proposed configuration can be created using the following operations:
+* Add a new member
+* Remove the existing member

+It's not possible to remove or add multiple members at a time.
+Instead, you need to add or remove single member and replicate that change.
+When the proposed configuration is accepted by the majority of nodes, the leader node turns that configuration into the active configuration.

+[IClusterConfigurationStorage](xref:DotNext.Net.Cluster.Raft.Membership.IClusterConfigurationStorage) interface is responsible for maintaining cluster configuration.
+There are two possible storages:
+* _In-memory_ storage that stores configuration in the memory.
+Restarting the node leads to configuration loss
+* _Persistent_ storage that stores configuration in the file system

+When a new node is added, it passes through warmup procedure.
+The leader node attempts to replicate as much as possible log entries to the added node.
+The number of rounds for catch up can be configured by `WarmupRounds` configuration property.
+When the leader node decided that the new node is in sync then it adds the address of that node to the proposed configuration.
+When the proposed configuration becomes the active configuration, readiness probe of the added node turning into the signaled state.

 # Network Transport
 .NEXT supports the following network transports:
-* HTTP 1.1 and HTTP 2.0 as a part of Clustered Microservices for ASP.NET Core
+* HTTP 1.1, HTTP 2.0 and HTTP 3.0
 * TCP transport
 * UDP transport